Dekr0/8086-sim/README.md

 meaning of jump labels and negative values in the operand.
 - The 8086 CPU simply view them as a series of binary number.
 Thus, the reassemble binary assembly code will be identical to the original one.

+## Design

+### Decoding Flow Control

+1. Create 1MB bytes array in the heap to present the 8086 memory.
+2. Load the entire binary assembly file into the 8086 memory, and mark down the where the source assembly code ends in the 8086 memory (Let's called the source boundary)
+3. Start decoding process from address 0 in the 8086 memory as the process walk through the 8086 memory until reaching the source boundary.
+4. Store each decoded instruction into a vector